vladk-ml/sdat/memory-bank/progress.md

 - Immediate import for empty projects; staged import for non-empty projects.
 - Backend endpoints for all major operations, with strict project scoping.
 - Command palette, context menus, and VS Code-like navigation.
+- **Theming:** VS Code-style theming system implemented using JSON theme files and a dynamic loader that injects CSS variables at runtime.
+All UI components use these variables for styling.
 - Linux (Debian/Ubuntu) local-only operation, no cloud dependencies.

 ## What's Left to Build